What Is Safety Training and Education?

-Your accountable executive is responsible for ensuring the SMS is properly implemented and performing in all areas of the organization.
-In order for an SMS to appear as "performing as designed," there must be some way of measuring performance of the SMS.
+Your accountable executive is responsible for ensuring the SMS is properly implemented and performed in all areas of the organization.
+In order for an SMS to appear as "performing as designed," there must be some way of measuring the performance of the SMS.
 Safety performance monitoring is critical to assure the accountable executive that "all is well" and when "all is NOT well," there must be some strategy to address the poor performance.

 Reviewing the safety training and education of ALL employees is an important step in determining the root cause for the poor SMS performance.
 Your SMS needs a way to both deliver SMS training and measure the effectiveness of the training in order to evaluate whether training objectives and delivery are meeting the organization's SMS goals and objectives.

 Related Articles on SMS Performance Monitoring

 - 10 Great Reports to Monitor Safety Performance in SMS - with Examples

 - Best Tip for Safety Assurance Monitoring in Aviation SMS

 - 4 Tips to Monitor Employee Safety Performance in Aviation SMS

 Below are 10 things to know about safety training for aviation service providers.